take0a/dlt/docs/website/docs.ja/general-usage/dataset-access/streamlit.md

 ---
-title: Viewing your data with Streamlit
+title: View data with Streamlit
 description: Viewing your data with streamlit
 keywords: [data, dataset, streamlit]
 ---